wendyverdonk93/docs/content/payment-methods/billing-suite/in3/refund-in3.md

 ## Request a refund

-There are 2 ways to refund an in3 transaction in the [MultiSafepay Control](https://merchant.multisafepay.com)
+There are two ways to refund an in3 transaction in the [MultiSafepay Control](https://merchant.multisafepay.com)

 In both cases of a refund, an amount will be refunded only if a payment is linked to the transaction.
 If no payment is linked to the transaction, only a credit on the invoice will take place.